How to Apply for Deputy Sheriff:

 - Law enforcement practices and procedures;

-- The social sciences as they relate to public service and law enforcement;
+- Social sciences as they relate to public service and law enforcement;

-- The rules, regulations, and policies of Pima County and the Sheriff's Department.
+- Rules, regulations, and policies of Pima County and the Sheriff's Department.

 - Observing situations analytically and objectively, making quick decisions, and recording information clearly and completely;

 - Managing situations firmly, courteously, tactfully, and impartially;

 - Communicating effectively, both orally and in writing;

 - Operating a motor vehicle safely during pursuit and routine driving;

 - Performing work which requires good physical condition and physical strength;

 - Performing defensive tactics which require quick reflexes, agility, and coordination;